-considerable decline, the reason of which is very easily ex-When the subsistence fund is increased men can plained. only keep it fully employed by entering on further extensions of the production period, which extensions are accompanied by steadily decreasing surplus returns.
+As compared with the earlier ones this rate shows a considerable decline, the reason of which is very easily explained.
+When the subsistence fund is increased men can only keep it fully employed by entering on further extensions of the production period, which extensions are accompanied by steadily decreasing surplus returns.
 Indeed the surplus return of the last extension of production economically possible (from seven to eight years) is only 30s., and the surplus return of the first non-permissible extension (from eight to nine years) is only 20s.
-And since the rise of the year's wage from £50 to £60 requires, for the one year's extension, not a capital of £25, but a capital of £30 per man, the marginal limits for the interest rate are 30s on £30 (i.e. 5%) as upper limit, and 20s. on £30 (i.e. $3\frac{1}{3}$ %) as lower limit.
-As a fact the agio of 3.54%, which we found empirically, falls between these determining marginal limits.1
+And since the rise of the year's wage from £50 to £60 requires, for the one year's extension, not a capital of £25, but a capital of £30 per man, the marginal limits for the interest rate are 30s. or £30 (i.e. 5%) as upper limit, and 20s. on £30 (i.e. 3 1/3%) as lower limit.
+As a fact the agio of 3.54%, which we found empirically, falls between these determining marginal limits.23